-Although legislative analysts have not yet crunched numbers on how much the governor’s bill would cost, any expansion of early voting would be a mandate for local governments, which means they would have to find the funding for more voting machines and the people to man them.
+Although legislative analysts have not yet crunched numbers for how much the governor's bill would cost, any expansion of early voting would be a mandate for local governments, which means they would have to find the funding for more voting machines and the people to man them.

 “Obviously, it's difficult because it's up to the counties to find funding for that,” Goldstein said.
 “But in some cases, they want that expansion.
 Some of them see a need for more early voting.”

-“The same-day voter registration, that provision scares me very, very much, because it gives an opportunity for those people who want to game the system,” O’Donnell said.
+“The same-day voter registration, that provision scares me very, very much because it gives an opportunity for those people who want to game the system,” O'Donnell said.

 Legislators also are trying to tackle a slew of issues related to elections, including changes to how petitions make it to the ballot in the form of referendums.
 Proposed bills would change the requirements for the number of signatures and how those signatures are collected and approved.
 The changes are being promoted by Democratic lawmakers, who saw three of their laws put to voters last year, although all three passed.